raspdevpy/ccdoc/guide/Text/Components/buttonID.md

 # $buttonID

-return the button ID, return undefined if not found
+Returns the Button ID that triggered the command.
+Returns `undefined` if the trigger isn't Button.

 ## Usage